calebrwalk5/contribot/README.md

 https://discord.com/api/oauth2/authorize?client_id=873669781335707708&permissions=8&scope=bot
 ## Repl server
-We use replit.deploy, the server for contribot can be seen here: https://replit.com/@makcowski/contribot
+We use repl.deploy, the server for contribot can be seen here: https://replit.com/@makcowski/contribot